sprtd-w/angular-app/recruitment-task-main - Senior/recruitment-task-main/README.md

 # Interview requirements

-This repository contains the initial, pattern project, complete the tasks and publish the solution on your github.
+This repository contains the base code for recruitment exercise.
+Complete the tasks listed below and publish the solution on your github.
+Send us a link to your repository at least 1 day before the interview.
-Send us a link to your github at least 1 day before the recruitment meeting.
-We will discuss the proposed solution during the interview, you should be ready to present the proposed solution in your local environment.
+We will discuss the proposed solution during the interview.
+You should be ready to present the working application on your local machine.

 # MyApp